Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 |    ImportType        |    The type of import that you want to run.      |    None - In a later step you will select the type of import to run. |

-> [!IMPORTANT]
-> If you have selected to import your collection into a region outside of the United States or Europe, then your data will be held in a secured location in the United States for up to 7 days as a staging point for the data import process.
-After that period has ended your staged data will be deleted.

 After following the above instructions, you should have a file that looks somewhat like the below.

 ![Half filled out import specification file](_img/migration-import/importSpecHalfFilledOut.png)